-- Scenic rail excursion on the Brocken Railroad
+- Scenic rail excursions on the Brocken Railroad and Selketal Railroad

-- 16 meals, including 9 breakfasts and 7 dinners including a farewell dinner in Boppard
+- 14 meals, including a farewell dinner in Rüdesheim

 Our journey to Germany begins at our dedicated Departure Office in St Pancras, where we board the Eurostar to Brussels.
 Sit back in your comfortable Standard Premier Class seat and enjoy a light meal and drinks before our arrival in the Belgian capital.
 Our journey continues by high-speed rail in First Class to Cologne for an overnight stay.
-(D)
+(Eurostar meal, D)